deadalusai/rust-for-csharp-developers/notes.md

 This implementation copies the x, y, z values into a new Vector3 struct.

+# Traits two

+Traits can also define static functions.
+Here we've got a Trait defined in the standard library: `Default`.
+It allows us to describe a type with a "default" constructor or value.

+Note the function does not take a "self" argument.

+We can invoke this using the `Default::default()` syntax (the compiler determines the correct method to call by inferring the return type from the right-hand side.

+We could also type `MyThing::default()` or `<MyThing as Default>::default()`.

 # Traits in Generics

 Traits become useful when used as bounds in generic types and functions.